Diaco-79/PJ-studio-Landing-page/README.md

-# Web and Mobile Design Landing Page
+# PJ studio Landing page
  === this design has only been optimized for desktop version ===